 "Tommy was not only a great costar but he was a great man and friend," Lawrence said in a statement to EW after Ford's death.
 "He always brought with him his spirituality a positive attitude and so much joy.
 I am sad the world lost a great talent and that I lost a wonderful friend.
 God bless him and his family."

 Born Sept.
 5, 1964, as Thomas Mikal Ford, the comedian starred on the Lawrence sitcom for all five years of its run, earning an Image Award nomination for Outstanding Supporting Actor in 1996.
 The fictional Tommy was Martin's straight man over 132 episodes, dropping bits of wisdom on the characters, all the while being regularly made fun of—especially for his unknown and questionable job.

 Before Martin, Ford appeared in the Eddie Murphy and Richard Pryor comedy Harlem Nights as Tommy Smalls.
 He joined Fox's cop drama New York Undercover for its fourth and final season after Martin's conclusion.
 Ford also recurred on UPN's The Parkers, which starred Oscar-winner Mo'Nique.

 Ford acted in small roles in film and TV since the end of Martin but also took up a career in outreach.
-He was a motivational speaker, promoted drama therapy, and wrote children’s books aimed at encouraging drug-free and violence-free lives, according to his website.
+He was a motivational speaker, promoted drama therapy, and wrote children's books aimed at encouraging drug-free and violence-free lives.